 In this article you will find:

 Innovations in online store design are not seasonal fads.
 These innovations will stay with us for good, because behind them is an improved user experience of the visit.
-And more pleasing to the eye graphics and easier navigation mean better sales results.
-Shoper suggests which web design innovations are worth knowing and implementing.
+And more pleasing to the eye graphics and easier navigation mean a better sales result.
+Shoper suggests what web design innovations are worth knowing and implementing.

 Innovations in online store design are not seasonal fads.
 These innovations will stay with us for good, because behind them is an improved user experience of the visit.
-And more pleasing to the eye graphics and easier navigation mean better sales results.
-Shoper suggests which web design innovations are worth knowing and implementing.
+And more pleasing to the eye graphics and easier navigation mean a better sales result.
+Shoper suggests what web design innovations are worth knowing and implementing.

 We can easily find screenshots of Amazon's store from the 1990s on the web.
 It's really worth it!
 Many a person at the sight of them will strongly wonder how a site that looked like this could sell anything.
 From today's point of view, it seems littered with an excess of links and completely non-functional.
 In 2019, such a clumsy e-commerce site would not keep customers - they would quickly flee to competitors.

 - The Internet adapts new solutions very quickly.
 A site designed a few years ago according to current web design trends may soon turn out to be antediluvian.
-Users easily become accustomed to more intuitive buttons and navigation more in line with the canon of user experience, which they will be familiar with from other sites, so it's worth looking at what innovations are being introduced elsewhere, especially in Western e-shops, suggests Dominik Cisoń, Customer Success Specialist of the Shoper platform.
+Users easily become accustomed to more intuitive buttons and navigation more in line with the canon of user experience, which they will be familiar with from other sites, so it is worth looking at what innovations are being introduced elsewhere, especially in Western e-shops, suggests Dominik Cisoń, Customer Success Specialist of the Shoper platform .

 1. mobile first